Have you run out of butter, or you simply can’t have it? Then, you’d butter check out these fantastic butter substitutes for baking.

 Plus, most people have a jar of applesauce somewhere in their pantry.

 Now, applesauce will change the texture of your bake.
-Since applesauce doesn’t have much fat, the bake will be very dense.
+Since applesauce doesn’t have much fat, the bake will be quite dense.

-Since applesauce is sweet, you might want to cut the sugar in the recipe.
-Applesauce is great for most bakes, but I really like it in pancakes.
+And since applesauce is sweet, you might want to cut the sugar in the recipe.

-Substitution Measurements– 1 cup of butter can be replaced with ½ cup of applesauce.
+How to Substitute: Swap 1 cup of butter with 1/2 cup of applesauce.

 Bananas are more nutritious, less fatty, and have a strong fruity flavor.
 What could be better?

-If you want your bake to be more nutrient-dense, consider using pumpkin puree.
+If you want something more nutrient-dense, consider pumpkin puree.

-Pumpkin puree is loaded with antioxidants and immunity-boosting vitamins.
+It’s loaded with antioxidants and immunity-boosting vitamins.
+And that color is so fun!

 Pumpkin puree can be used for most things.
-However, I think it’s really good in muffins, pancakes, cakes, and quick bread.
+But I think it’s best in muffins, pancakes, cakes, and quick bread.

-Substitution Measurements– 1 cup of butter can be replaced with ¾ cup of pumpkin puree.
+How to Substitute: Swap 1 cup of butter with 3/4 cup of pumpkin puree.

 8. Greek Yogurt